la2050/challenge/_2020/live/providence-saint-johns-child-and-family-development-center.md

 What is the need you’re responding to?: >
   Our Goals

-  •Bring the benefits of nature to children to improve and sustain their mental health
+  *Bring the benefits of nature to children to improve and sustain their mental health

-  •Build relationships/engage families at Mar Vista Gardens public housing project
+  *Build relationships/engage families at Mar Vista Gardens public housing project

-  •Assist parents and children in deepening attachment with one another and with nature as a protective factor
+  *Assist parents and children in deepening attachment with one another and with nature as a protective factor